New Times, Ancient Shadows

 But what kind of necessity and what kind of freedom are we talking about here?

-The necessity of pure act or pure energy bears absolutely no likeness to anything we find in created world, save for the degree in which creatures accomplish precisely the level of freedom from the extrinsic and/or corporeal allotted to them in the hierarchical universe, both visible and invisible.
-When we say that Father has to bear a Son, this means only that the act in question is the expression of His ultimate freedom to bear an eternal fruit of his own Being and by His own Being; His necessary freedom to speak the Truth that He is.
+The necessity of pure act bears absolutely no likeness to anything we find in created world, save for the degree in which creatures accomplish precisely the level of freedom from the extrinsic and/or corporeal allotted to them in the hierarchical universe, both visible and invisible.
+When we say that Father has to bear a Son, this means only that the act in question is the expression of His actual, not possible, freedom to bear an eternal fruit of his own Being and by His own Being; His necessary freedom to speak the Truth that He is.
 If we are to understand this necessity as an impediment on freedom, then what we are really doing is projecting the human image upon God, because human ability to act is built upon constant need to choose among different potentialities.
 On the human plane of existence, the necessity absolutely impeding freedom would be taking one potentiality and making it absolute.
 This is plain to see in the popular Science Fiction, where chain of events that led to present can be changed by some imagined time travel where changing one of the finite causes in the past changes the future and, consequently, present reality.
 But this is properly named fiction, because the so called chains of events that human mind observes are in fact infinite, because matter can be infinitely divided, so the only thing making one set of extrinsic and accidental causes necessary is man’s own subjective decision to point it out as such, while neglecting the infinity of other similar causal chains.

 Thus the illusion of necessity comes to pass, whereas what we’re really dealing with is fatality that completely puts out of play the inner causes of things and, most importantly, human finitude.